pierre-rouleau/usrhome/bin/sub-ssh4/readme.rst

-Then it calls the ``ssh4__remote()`` shell function defined by the `${USRHOME_DIR}/dot/bashrc.bash`_ or the `${USRHOME_DIR}/dot/zshrc.zsh`_ shell configuration files, passing the title for the terminal window.
+Then it calls the ``ssh4__remote()`` shell function defined by the `${USRHOME_DIR}/dot/bashrc.bash`_ or the `${USRHOME_DIR}/dot/zshrc.zsh`_ shell configuration files, passing the title for the terminal window and then the arguments specified by the user.
-Setting the terminal title  is not absolutely necessary but helps when you use several terminal windows.

 scp Commands